Android Application Integration¶

 }

 All plugin parameters are optional.
-In most scenarios, only apply plugin: 'ft-plugin' is needed; adding FTExt configuration is only necessary when debugging plugin behavior, controlling instrumentation scope, or manually supplementing WebView identification.
+In most scenarios, only apply plugin: 'ft-plugin' is needed.
+FTExt configuration is only required when debugging plugin behavior, controlling instrumentation scope, or manually supplementing WebView identification.

 | Parameter Name | Type | Default Value | Description | Use Cases |